-Knowledge of the missions of Red Creek Wildlife Center, Inc. and how our missions fit in with the larger picture of wildlife conservation and protection of the public health.
+- Knowledge of the missions of Red Creek Wildlife Center, Inc. and how our missions fit in with the larger picture of wildlife conservation and protection of public health.

-Knowledge of the regulations, laws associated with wildlife rehabilitation.
+- Knowledge of the regulations and laws associated with wildlife rehabilitation.

-Interns will also be exposed to learning about various diseases, nutritional information and understand zoological milk formulas.
+- Interns will also be exposed to learning about various diseases, nutritional information, and understanding zoological milk formulas.

 Interns will be responsible for:

-In addition, interns will be expected to complete all classroom assignments and online training in their own time (outside of the clinic environment).
+- In addition, interns will be expected to attend all classroom training (4 sessions per summer)

-Interns may be able to acquire rabies vaccinations through our facility at a reasonable price (when available)
+- Interns might be able to acquire rabies vaccinations through rabies clinics at various rehabilitation centers (when available).